akvorado/akvorado/console/data/docs/05-troubleshooting.md

 FROM flows
 ```

-If the lag is too big, you need to increase the number of threads.
+If the lag is too big, you need to increase the number of consumers.
 See
 [ClickHouse configuration](02-configuration.md#clickhouse) for details.

 Another way to achieve the same thing is to look at the consumer group